chriskrycho/v5.chriskrycho.com/site/library/Finding Holy in the Suburbs/All Places Tell Stories.md

     - Finding Holy in the Suburbs
     - reading notes
 summary: >
-    ”In what they center and in what they hide, all places tell stories through their geography, architecture, and city planning.”
+    Ashley Hales: ”In what they center and in what they hide, all places tell stories through their geography, architecture, and city planning.”

 ---